 Once the wireframes have been mapped out – the next step is to get stuck into the design by building a prototype.
 A prototype is essentially a working demo of the website which closely resembles what the finished product will look like – this is where we bring our design to life.

-Most prototype web designs are clickable and can mimic authentic user’s interactions, providing the client with a complete user experience without investing hours of time on the development.
+Most prototype web designs are clickable and can mimic authentic user interactions, providing the client with a complete user experience without investing hours of time in the development.